Skip to main content

 The Global Insurance Market Index is our proprietary measure of commercial insurance rate changes at renewal.
 Below are insights into the Asian insurance market.

-Asia rates decline in all major product lines
+Asia rates decline across major product lines

-Asia third quarter 2024
+Asia first quarter 2025

 Asia composite insurance rate change